nosqlbench/nosqlbench/README.md

 It brings together features and capabilities that are not found in any other tool.

 - You can run common testing workloads directly from the command line.
+You can start doing this within 5 minutes of reading this.
 - You can generate virtual data sets of arbitrary size, with deterministic data and statistically shaped values.
 - You can design custom workloads that emulate your application, contained